Debt & Credit Help Paying Off Debt

 Secured loans, while appealing, can be a gamble.
 If you fail to pay, you're at risk of losing your possessions.
 Plus, changing the status of your unsecured debt to secured by taking out a secured loan can be risky.
 It's another unpopular option for credit card debt consolidation and should only be considered if you know for certain you'll be able to pay off the loan quickly.

-5. Debt Consolidation Provider
+5. Debt consolidation providers

-Sometimes even the most earnest attempt at a do-it-yourself debt repayment strategy just doesn’t cut it.
+Sometimes even the most earnest attempt at a do-it-yourself debt repayment strategy just doesn't cut it.
 And, when that happens, you can team up with a debt consolidation provider who takes the reigns in helping you pay off debt on a structured schedule with regular check-ins.
-This option is typically considered by those drowning in debt with more than $15,000 of credit card debt.

 Pros